Everything Must Change: When the World's Biggest Problems and Jesus' Good News Collide by Brian D. McLaren - link to post. (Kansas Dad's copy)

 The italic print: Links to Amazon are affiliate links.
 As an affiliate with Amazon, I receive a small commission if you follow one of my links, add something to your cart, and complete the purchase (in that order).
-I like to use the little I earn on the blog to purchase birthday and Christmas gifts (so they'll really be from me).

 Links to RC History and PaperBackSwap are affiliate links.

 Other links (like those to Bethlehem Books) are not affiliate links.

 These reports are my honest opinions.